 When mixed with liquids, chia seeds are gelatinous in texture, and help to make things thicken and set.
 So they are great for use in puddings and desserts, and as a substitute for butter in baked goods.
 Not only are chia seeds functional, they are the richest plant source of omega 3 fatty acids, and are loaded with antioxidants, protein, fibre, and essential nutrients like calcium.
 Chia seeds are popular in the dieting world, as water chia puddings contain no calories and help to stave food cravings.
 Furthermore, the soluble and insoluble fibre has been known to help balance blood sugar levels.

 But the biggest selling point of this jam is the taste!
 You will never believe this is sugar free.
 It is important to mention that this jam is also free of pectin.
 I know quite a lot of people who are allergic to pectin.
 So, this jam has been a life saver for them!
 Trust me, this fruity spread is absolutely delicious, and tastes pretty darn close to the real thing, without all of the cooking time!
-It is SO quick and easy, you will wonder why you ever made conventional jam!
+It is so quick and easy, you will wonder why you ever made conventional jam!
 Better still, you are getting all of the benefits of the live enzymes and natural flavour of the fresh fruit.

 My favourite flavour is raspberry.
-But I have made jam in my Vitamix with strawberries, blackberries, blueberries, apricots, figs, and all kinds of other fruits.
+But I have made jam in my blender with strawberries, blackberries, blueberries, apricots, figs, and all kinds of other fruits.
 The sky is the limit.
 Just remember, that the key to making this look like conventional jam is putting the fruit in at the end, and keeping the blender on low and pulsing.
 If you blend on high you will get a pudding!